UPDATED & APPROVED 11.6.2023

 You are expected to report to the Job Steward on the job site at least 15-20 minutes prior to the scheduled start time.
 If you do not arrive within 15 minutes after the scheduled call time, you may be considered a No Call No Show and may be replaced.
 You must arrive to your work calls with the appropriate tools to perform assigned jobs.
 See the Required Tool List for the tools you are expected to provide.
 Failure to have required tools at report time may result in removal from the call with no compensation, and you shall be considered a No Call No Show.
 Your tools must be in working order.
 Have your tools prepped and be ready to work at the scheduled start time of the call.

-You are responsible for providing proper identification (Government issued Driver’s License, photo identification card and social security card or Passport) to all calls and must complete all necessary payroll forms on site before the end of the call.
+You are responsible for providing proper identification (Government issued Driver’s License, photo identification card and Social Security Card or Passport) to all calls and must complete all necessary payroll forms on site before the end of the call.
 Failure to provide necessary documentation may result in removal from the call, with no compensation and you may be considered a No Call No Show.

 You are required to remain at the job site until released by the Job Steward.
 Anyone who leaves a job site without approval shall be reported to the Referral Hall and treated as a No Call No Show.
 If you wish to replace yourself on a call, you must notify the Job Steward and stay until relieved by your replacement.